kubedb/docs/docs/guides/ferretdb/concepts/catalog.md

 The default value of this field is `false`.
 If `spec.deprecated` is set `true`, KubeDB operator will not create the server and other respective resources for this version.

-### spec.ferretdb.image
+### spec.db.image

-`spec.ferretdb.image` is a required field that specifies the docker image which will be used to create PetSet by KubeDB operator to create expected FerretDB server.
+`spec.db.image` is a required field that specifies the docker image which will be used to create PetSet by KubeDB operator to create expected FerretDB server.

+### spec.postgres.version

+`spec.postgres.version` is required field that specifies which KubeDB Postgres version will be used as backend of FerretDB.

 ### spec.securityContext